Why Strategic Marketing

 eliminate them from consideration because they haven’t worked for you in the past …

-When Lead Generation results are less than optimal, Small Businesses tend to almost
+When Lead Generation results are less than optimal, Small Businesses tend to blame

-always blame the Marketing medium … like the newspaper the ad ran in or the postcards
+the Marketing medium … like the newspaper, or the Social Media platform, or even the

-they sent out … They blame the Tactical part of the plan … without any regard for how
+Salesperson … They blame the “tactical” part of the plan … without any regard for how

-good or bad the Strategic “messaging” in that Marketing was.
-Business Owners often
+good or bad the Strategic Marketing is or was.
+Business Owners often say things like,

-say things like,“we tried radio and it doesn’t work for our kind of business”, or “we sent
+“we tried radio and it doesn’t work for our kind of business”, or “we sent out 50,000

-Just because it didn’t work, don’t assume that it won’t work …
+it didn’t work, don’t assume it won’t work … The “strategy” is missing or wrong …

 Most Business Owners don’t have the evaluation skills,